FreyaGuppy/MART341-WebDesign/assignment-11/readme.md

 - bug pictures
 -

-#### This site showcases my use of text styling and my ability to remake wikipedia exactly using only html!
+#### This site showcases my use of text styling and my ability to remake wikipedia exactly using only html and css!